Upcoming programme events

 Healthcare professionals responsible for the management of elderly patients and those involved in the care of women with cardiovascular conditions, as well as trainees aiming to enter these fields, will most likely benefit from the planned WG educational programme.

-The 2021-2022 Educational Programme thus aims to provide a deep insight into:
+The 2022-2023 Educational Programme will provide deep insights into:

 - how to bridge the existing knowledge gaps in the pharmacological treatment of cardiovascular disease in women.